hjlogique/View-High-Scores-Game/README.md

 questions and the related answers.
 In the third screenshot all questions were already answered and the score is displayed.
 Here both player's name and score are saved.
-The forth screenshot displays the list of all players and their scores.
+The forth screenshot displays the list of all players and their scores retrieved from the local storage.
 Here players can compare their scores and the winner with the highest score is selected.
 In the fifth screenshot once the Clear Scores button is selected, the list of players is emptied.

 ```
 ![View High Scores Game application screenshot](/screenshots/image1.png)